Race Across the World: Production

-Before the race, two assistant producers conducted a recce research trip to assess the feasibility of such a journey within the budget constraints.
+Before the race, the producers make a decision on the start and end points of the race.
+Two assistant producers are then sent to conduct a recce research trip to assess the feasibility of such a journey within the budget constraints.
+One of them decides on sights and activities could work well on the show, while the other focuses on the logistics.
 All likely bus and train journeys were assessed beforehand.
 Visas were sought for the countries along all possible routes before the race as well as any necessary vaccinations required for entry to these countries.

 During the race, each team was accompanied by two film crew members.
 All decisions, however, were made by the racers and the crew could not interfere with their choices.
 A director of photography travelled behind the teams for additional location filming.
 To ensure the safety of the racers, there may be local fixers and security advisers who observed the racers from a distance, and a medical support vehicle also travelled an hour behind the teams in some countries.

 The programme was commissioned by David Brindley and Michael Jochnowitz for BBC Two.